Trump questions 3-D gun sales allowed by his administration

 WASHINGTON (Reuters) - President Donald Trump on Tuesday raised concerns about the sale of plastic guns made with 3-D printers, a day after several U.S. states sued his administration to block online publication of designs to make weapons that security screening may not detect.

 Eight states and the District of Columbia on Monday filed a lawsuit to fight a June settlement between the federal government and Defense Distributed allowing the Texas-based company to legally publish its designs.
-Its downloadable plans are set to go online on Wednesday.
+Its downloadable plans were initially set to go online on Wednesday, but the files were already uploaded on Friday, court filings showed.

-Senator Bill Nelson, a Democratic from Florida, filed a bill in the Republican-controlled Senate to block publication of 3-D printed gun blueprints, saying the weapons can evade detection systems and are “a direct threat to our national security.”
+Senator Bill Nelson, a Democrat from Florida, filed a bill in the Republican-controlled U.S. Senate to block publication of 3-D printed gun blueprints, saying the weapons can evade detection systems and are “a direct threat to our national security.”

 Trump said on Twitter that he had talked with the powerful National Rifle Association lobbying group about the weapons.